ronithgan/ronithgan.github.io/aboutme.md

 subtitle: Hi, I'm Ronith!
 ---

 Hey, I'm Ronith Ganjigunta.
-I'm originally from San Jose, California but now, I'm a dual degree student at the **University of Michigan**.
-(Go Blue! 💙💛) I'm studying Business at the [Ross School of Business](https://michiganross.umich.edu/) and Computer Science at the [College of Literature, Science, and the Arts](https://cse.engin.umich.edu/academics/undergraduate/computer-science-lsa/).
+I'm originally from San Jose, California and now, I'm a dual degree student at the **University of Michigan - Ann Arbor**.
+(Go Blue! 💙💛).
+I'm studying Business at the [Ross School of Business](https://michiganross.umich.edu/) and Computer Science at the [College of Literature, Science, and the Arts](https://cse.engin.umich.edu/academics/undergraduate/computer-science-lsa/).
 Growing up in Silicon Valley, I've been interested in technology for almost my whole life, exploring how we can integrate technology to create a positive impact on our world today.

 Pursuing a dual degree takes up a lot of my time, but I have a few hobbies: I love running, hiking, and I've been doing martial arts for 12 years (I'm currently a **second-degree black belt**).
 If you have any questions or want to get to know me better, please don't hesitate to [connect](https://ronithgan.github.io/connect/) with me!